afnog/sse/setup/lxc.md

 as seen [here](https://github.com/docker/docker/issues/4250#issuecomment-35566530),
 otherwise the `lxc.cgroup.memory.memsw.limit_in_bytes` setting will not work, and will prevent you from starting any LXC containers.

+For this to work, you also need to edit `/etc/pam.d/common-session*, find the lines for `pam_cgso.so` and add `,devices` to the end, like this:

+	session optional        pam_cgfs.so -c freezer,memory,name=systemd,devices

 Then `sudo update-grub` and `sudo reboot` to activate swap accounting.

 Create a gold master guest image: